Complex PTSD Symptoms And Treatment

 "Ted is an example of what a person is gifted to do!!!
 Has given me direction to go forward with complex PTSD.
 It's been a productive year and looking to more growth."

 Dealing with any kind of trauma can feel overwhelming, but help is available.
-If you're affected by complex post-traumatic stress disorder, you can work through your trauma.
-With help from a qualified therapist, it's possible to learn coping mechanisms and lead a healthy life.
+If you're affected by complex post-traumatic stress disorder, you can learn tools to work through your trauma and regain your sense of power and identity.
+With help from a qualified therapist, it's possible to gaincoping mechanisms to lead a healthier life.
 Take the first step today.